island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-You should generally use `buildCacheControl` to configure it in a type-safe way:
+You should generally use `buildCacheControl` to configure cache control in a type-safe way:

 ```ts
 const enhancedFetch = createEnhancedFetch({